joewalker/gcli/docs/index.md

 - Source
   - The source for use alongside Ace or in web pages is in the [Github repository for GCLI](https://github.com/mozilla/gcli/)
-  - The source for embedding into springs from [this HG/MQ patch queue] (http://j.mp/gcli-mq) from which it flows into [the Mozilla devtools repo] (https://hg.mozilla.org/projects/devtools/) and then on into the Mozilla central ocean.
+  - The source for the Firefox embedding springs from [this HG/MQ patch queue] (http://j.mp/gcli-mq) (which is partly derived form the Git repo) from which it flows into [the Mozilla devtools repo] (https://hg.mozilla.org/projects/devtools/) and then on into the Mozilla central ocean.
 - [Demo of GCLI](https://people.mozilla.com/~jwalker/gcli/build/) with an